Iga Świątek: Coaching team

 In December 2021, Świątek announced that she was splitting from Sierzputowski after nearly six years working together.
 She wrote, "This change is really challenging for me, and this decision wasn't easy, either". Świątek had hired Sierzputowski when she was 15 and still playing in junior tournaments.
-Her current coach is Tomasz Wiktorowski, who previously coached Agnieszka Radwańska.
+From the end of 2021 until October 2024, she was coached by Tomasz Wiktorowski, who also previously worked with Agnieszka Radwańska.
+In October 2024 it was announced that she had parted ways with Wiktorowski, appointing Wim Fissette as his replacement later that month.

 Endorsements

-Świątek has been sponsored by Asics for clothing since the start of 2020.
-She was previously sponsored by Nike. Świątek is also endorsed by the Red Bull energy drink company, the Chinese tech giant Xiaomi and the Lexus division of the Toyota automaker company, the latter of which have also sponsored fellow Polish tennis player Agnieszka Radwańska.
+Świątek is now sponsored by the Roger Federer-backed Swiss company On for clothing and shoes, as of 20 March 2023, and became the first female tennis player to be sponsored by On.
+She had been sponsored by Asics for clothing and shoes since the start of 2020.
+She was previously sponsored by Nike. Świątek was also previously endorsed by the Red Bull energy drink company, the Chinese tech giant Xiaomi and the Lexus division of the Toyota automaker company, the latter of which have also sponsored fellow Polish tennis player Agnieszka Radwańska.
+From February 2021 till January 2024 her main partner was Poland's biggest insurance company PZU.
 In 2021, Świątek signed an endorsement deal with Tecnifibre for racquets; she previously used a Prince Textreme 100 Tour racquet, although she was not under contract with the company.
-To celebrate the victory at Roland-Garros 2022 with a Tecnifibre racquet and to recognise the female athlete, the company is changing its marketing name to Swiateknifibre and its trademark to the colours white and red for seven days.
-It was the first women's Grand Slam title for this manufacturer.
+To celebrate the victory at the 2022 French Open with a Tecnifibre racquet and to recognise the female athlete, the company changed its marketing name to Swiateknifibre and its trademark to the colours white and red for seven days.
+It was the first women's major title for this manufacturer. Świątek's father also confirmed that she had also signed a contract with Rolex in 2021.

-Świątek's father also confirmed that she had also signed a contract with Rolex in 2021.
-Since February 2021, her main partner is Poland's biggest insurance company PZU.
-After winning her third Grand Slam title at the 2022 US Open, Świątek parted ways with her long-term manager, and began to be represented by IMG.
-In 2023, Swiatek announced that she has become a global ambassador for the Polish sports drink Oshee.
-She will also release collaboration line with the brand, including her own drink flavour and bottle design.
+After winning her third major title at the 2022 US Open, Świątek parted ways with her long-term manager, and began to be represented by IMG with agent Max Eisenbud.
+In 2023, Świątek announced that she has become a global ambassador for the Polish sports drink Oshee.
+She will also release a collaboration line with the brand, including her own drink flavour and bottle design.

+On 26 June 2023, Swiatek announced her partnership with Porsche.
+In August 2023, Swiatek became a global ambassador of VISA.
+On 25 August 2023, Infosys announced Swiatek as their global brand ambassador alongside Rafael Nadal.
+In April 2024, Świątek became the brand ambassador of Lancôme.